 In Houston, King, Casals, Kristy Pigeon, Nancy Richey, Val Ziegenfuss, Judy Tegart Dalton, Kerry Melville Reid and Peaches Bartkowicz, posed for a now-iconic photograph while waving dollar bills.
 With late-entrant Julie Heldman, they became known as the Houston 9.
 Julie’s mother, Gladys, posed with them in her customary sunglasses.
 Women tennis players, it seemed, could be pros.
 They could even be outlaws.

 “It was a real risk,” King said later.
 “We would have looked pretty silly if we had failed.
 If nobody had come to see us play we would have been dead.
 But they did come.
 The timing was right.”

 The Slims tour—Heldman nicknamed it “Women’s Lob, Featuring the Little Broads”—had been launched, and despite the early skepticism, fans paid to see it.
 A niche, it seemed, had been filled, and tennis had crossed another threshold.
 The following year, King became the first woman to pass the $100,000 mark in prize money.

 “They were pioneers and publicity agents and true professionals,” Evans wrote of the first group of women pros, “and because they had such a barrier of prejudice to break down, they were always so much better at selling the game of tennis than the men.”

-Forty-five years later, if you jet around the world on the tennis circuit, you’ll find the women making the same money as their male counterparts at all of the Grand Slams.
-You’ll find them packing the arena at the women’s-only WTA Championships in Singapore.
+More than 50 years later, if you jet around the world on the tennis circuit, you’ll find the women making the same money as their male counterparts at all of the Grand Slams.
+You’ll find them packing the arena at the women’s-only WTA Finals.
 And if you follow that road through the air all the way back to Rome, you’ll find them playing alongside the men, in front of the same teeming crowds, at the Foro Italico.